aserdevyt/aserdev-repo/README.md

 ---

 ## 📦 Why?
 Because the AUR is cool but sometimes it’s a mess.
-This repo = less cringe, more chill.
+This repo is managed by the community not some trusted users 💀